Liberty Reserve: 2013 seizure

 After a multi-year investigation by officials in 17 countries, a sealed indictment was issued by the U.S. government in May 2013.
 U.S. prosecutors filed a case against Liberty Reserve, alleging it had handled $6 billion of criminal proceeds.
 Arthur Budovsky was arrested by Spanish police at Madrid's Barajas International Airport as he attempted to return to Costa Rica, where he had citizenship.
 Budovsky and a second man were ordered jailed by Spanish authorities pending an extradition hearing.
 Earlier, three homes and the five apparent shell businesses owned by Budovsky were raided.
-Four others, including Kats, were arrested across three countries: Costa Rica, Spain, and the United States.
-Two others are at large in Costa Rica.
+Four others, including Kats, were arrested across Costa Rica, Spain, and the U.S., while two remain at large in Costa Rica.

 The Liberty Reserve website was taken offline on May 24 and replaced with a notice saying the domain had been "seized by the United States Global Illicit Financial Team."
 In Costa Rica, a court order was issued to seize the "financial products and services" of Budovsky, Maxim Chukharev, and the six apparent shell companies.
 More than a million dollars of luxury automobiles alone were seized.

 The indictment, unsealed on May 28, charges the seven principal employees, as well as Liberty Reserve itself, with money laundering and operating an unlicensed money transmitting business, and seeks $25 million in damages.
 The charges were leveled using a provision of the Patriot Act, since Liberty Reserve was not an American company.
 The accused could face up to 30 years in prison.

 Preet Bharara, a United States prosecutor working on the case called Liberty Reserve a "black market bank", created and structured to "facilitate criminal activity".
 In total, Liberty Reserve "processed an estimated 55 million separate financial transactions and is believed to have laundered more than $6 billion in criminal proceeds".
 It has been linked to crimes including credit card fraud, identity theft, investment fraud, computer hacking, child pornography and narcotics trafficking.